IMMRMKW/esphome-nibe_ESP32-C6/README.md

 Note: You need write access to this repository to trigger builds.
 Alternatively, fork the repository to build on your own account.

+**How to run the workflow:**

 <img src="images/run_workflow.png" alt="Run workflow" width="50%"/>

+Click the "Run workflow" button, enter your Home Assistant IP and API key, then click the green "Run workflow" button to start the build.

+**How to download the artifact:**

 <img src="images/download.png" alt="Download artifact" width="50%"/>

+After the workflow completes, scroll down to the "Artifacts" section and click on the artifact name to download the firmware file.

 #### Flashing the Firmware